 Understanding Leverage Trading

 Leverage is the use of borrowed funds to increase an investment’s size and potential return.
-In the context of trading, leverage allows traders to control a larger position than they would be able to with their own capital alone.
-This can result in greater profits if the trade is successful, but it also exposes traders to higher risk as losses are magnified.
+In trading, leverage allows you to control a larger position than your own capital would support on its own.
+Successful trades can produce greater profits under these conditions, but losses are also magnified when a position moves against you.

 To understand how leverage trading works, let’s consider an example.
 Say you have $1,000 in your trading account and want to buy 100 shares of a company’s stock priced at $10 per share.
 With no leverage, you would only be able to buy those 100 shares with your $1,000.